JoshJingtianWang/JoshJingtianWang.github.io/_posts/2022-03-20-Costco-Business.md

 Costco Warehouse Location data was scraped using BeautifulSoup and Selenium.
 Data cleaning and visualization were done using Excel and Tableau.

 ## Findings
-#### The WFH trend has been growing since before the pandemic.
+* The WFH trend has been growing since before the pandemic. *

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/Applymobility_popdensity/WFH2004-2019?:showVizHome=no&:embed=true&:display_count=true" width = '700' height = '600'></iframe>

-#### During the pandemic, people go to work less, stay at home more, but grocery/retail shopping see little change.
+* During the pandemic, people go to work less, stay at home more, but grocery/retail shopping see little change. *

-#### The majority of WFH population are above the age of 40.
+* The majority of WFH population are above the age of 40. *

-#### The majority of WFH population make more than 100k per year.
+* The majority of WFH population make more than 100k per year. *

-#### Potential in the suburban market.
+* Potential in the suburban market. *